-WHEREAS, New Mexico and other states cannot bear sole fiscal responsibility for providing adequate health care to their Native American populations; and
+WHEREAS, New Mexico and other states cannot bear sole HJM 15 Page 1 fiscal responsibility for providing adequate health care to their Native American populations; and

-WHEREAS, the reauthorization of the Indian Health Care Improvement Act through fiscal year 2015 would provide fiscal and other assistance necessary to improve the health care provided to Native Americans; and
+WHEREAS, the reauthorization of the Indian Health Care Improvement Act would provide fiscal and other assistance necessary to improve the health care provided to Native Americans; and

-WHEREAS, reauthorization of the Indian Health Care Improvement Act through fiscal year 2015 would be accomplished by the passage of Senate Bill 1057, the Indian Health Care Improvement Act Amendments of 2005; and

-WHEREAS, Senate Bill 1057 was introduced on May 17, 2005; and
+WHEREAS, reauthorization of the Indian Health Care Improvement Act through fiscal year 2015 could have been accomplished by congress through the passage of S. 1057, the Indian Health Care Improvement Act Amendments of 2005 that was introduced on May 17, 2005; and

-WHEREAS, Senate Bill 1057 was reported favorably out of the senate committee on Indian affairs on October 27, 2005 but has not been scheduled for further action;
+WHEREAS, a substitute for S. 1057 was reported favorably out of the senate committee on Indian affairs on March 16, 2006 but no further senate action was taken on that bill; and